-Average footfall at these retail outlets is significantly higher than average mattress sale.
-Retail players will have to figure out innovative ways of increasing conversion of walk-ins.
+Average footfall at these retail outlets is significantly higher than the average mattress sale.
+Retail players will have to figure out innovative ways of increasing the conversion of walk-ins.

 If you are excited by this extensive distribution network, dial ISPF for further details and embark on an expansion drive.

 Inside the Consumer’s Mind

 Almost half of the consumers buy foam mattresses while the next preferred type is the coir mattress.
 A large chunk of small-town consumers and those in the South and East prefer coir mattresses.